Gantt Chart¶

 Gantt Editing Operations¶

-It is possible to set up the Gantt chart in a way which allows users to edit the underlying dataset.
+It is possible to set up the Gantt chart in a way which allows users to edit the underlying dataset, and consequently change the graphical representation.

-To enable editing of both the input area and the interactive area, select the Enable editing checkbox in the Editing tab of the Widget layout menu, which can be accessed by right-clicking on the widget.
+To enable editing of both the tabular area and the graphical area, select the Enable editing checkbox in the Editing tab of the Widget layout menu, which can be accessed by right-clicking on the widget.

 Warning

-Any changes made to the input area are automatically applied to the interactive area, and vice versa.
+Any changes made to the tabular area are automatically applied to the graphical area, and vice versa.

-Then, depending on the options set in the Editing tab, the editing operations are made persistent either through a General Button or automatically.
+Then, depending on the options set in the Editing tab of the layout menu, the editing operations are made persistent either through a General Button, or automatically.

 The options available in the Editing tab are the following: